 COPYRIGHT © 2019 MUDTROTTERS | ALL RIGHTS RESERVED.

 Getting stuck in the middle of a huge sandstorm?
 We surely didn’t expect that during a winter trip through the Eastern Sierra!
-But it surely was another unforeseen experience to learn from, during our tiny road trip along the US395 (Dec 18-23 2017).
+But it surely was another unforeseen experience to learn from, during our tiny road trip riding the US395 (Dec 18-23 2017).

 What we did was a loop starting from and ending in San Francisco: